Trip Circuit Supervision Relay Wiring Diagram

 ABB TCS Relay Connection Diagram

+Now lets understand the circuit diagram of ABB’s TCS relay.
 ABB’s TCS relay supervises the trip coil circuit using four main terminals (1–4), powered by an auxiliary supply (Uaux), and monitored via output alarm contacts (5–14).

 Main Terminals: